fhdsl/AI_for_Decision_Makers/quizzes/02g-Avoiding_Harm-ethical_process_quiz.md

 a) What training datasets are a reasonable size
 b) What would the impact be if the AI system performed poorly
 c) Whether AI is actually appropriate for the use case
-d) How you could be more efficient and implement faster
+D) How you could be more efficient and implement faster

 ?
 What is needed after an AI system is launched according to the material?
 a) The system should not change after launch